raspberrypilearning/octapi-calculating-pi/en/step_10.md

 ## Challenge: evaluate the dartboard method

 The code you have written passes a random seed to each job, so the entropy on the client is distributed for use on the servers.
-Doing it this way allows us to implement better entropy on the client in order to improve the accuracy of the computation.
-However, we can make best use of the entropy that we have by finding the best combination of job length and number of jobs.
+This means it's possible to implement better entropy on the client in order to improve the accuracy of the computation.
+For now, we can make best use of the entropy that we have by finding the best combination of job length and number of jobs.

-Run the dartboard program you have written lots of times with different combinations of job size and job length and record the value of π obtained in a table like the following:
+Run the dartboard program lots of times with different combinations of job number and job length, and record the value of π obtained in a table like this:

 ![Table](images/nicer-table.png)